 Driver was Using Cellular Phone When Fatal Crash Occurred

-FREEHOLD – A Monmouth County judge sentenced a 51-year-old Keansburg woman to 5 years in prison in connection with the 2016 collision which took the life of 39-year-old Yuwen Wang on Laurel Avenue in Hazlet Township, announced Monmouth County Prosecutor Christopher J. Gramiccioni.
+FREEHOLD – A Monmouth County jury returned a guilty verdict today against a 50-year-old Keansburg woman in connection with the 2016 collision which took the life of 39-year-old Yuwen Wang on Laurel Avenue in Hazlet Township, announced Monmouth County Prosecutor Christopher J. Gramiccioni.

-Alexandra Mansonet, 51, of Keansburg, was sentenced to 5 years in a New Jersey state prison by the Honorable Judge David F. Bauman on Friday, August 21, 2020.
-Mansonet’ s sentence is also subject to the provisions of the No Early Release Act (NERA) requiring her to serve 85 percent of the sentence imposed before becoming eligible for release on parole.
-She will also be on parole for a period of three years once released.
-The trial jury returned a guilty verdict for second degree Vehicular Homicide following a three-week trial on November 22, 2019.
+Alexandra Mansonet, 50, of Keansburg, is facing five to ten years in a New Jersey state prison after the trial jury returned a guilty verdict for second degree Vehicular Homicide following a three-week trial before Monmouth County Superior Court Judge David F. Bauman.
+Her sentence is also subject to the provisions of the No Early Release Act (NERA) requiring her to serve 85 percent of the sentence imposed before becoming eligible for release on parole.

 Evidence presented at the trial revealed that Mansonet was texting while driving at the time of the fatal crash.